criblio/helm-charts/helm-chart-sources/logstream-workergroup/README.md

 # DISCLAIMER

-This is an experimental Helm Chart at this point and is currently unsupported.
+This chart is a work in progress - it is provided as is.

 # Deployment